 His research has been published in the Journal of Politics, the Quarterly Journal of Political Science, Political Analysis, the Journal of Public Administration Research & Theory, and other peer-reviewed journals, and has received financial support from the National Science Foundation, the Russell Sage Foundation, the Washington Center for Equitable Growth, and others.
 In 2023, he was recognized by the American Political Science Association with the Emerging Scholar in American Political Economy award, “given to a scholar not more than five years beyond the PhD who has made important contributions to the study of the American political economy.”

 M.A. in Statistics, 2017

 - How Does Childhood Environment Shape Political Participation?
 Evidence from Refugees (with Valentin Bolotnyy and Mayya Komisarchik)

 - Agency Failure and Individual Accountability.
 Center for the Study of the Administratiave State, Working Paper No. 20-03.
 R&R at JPART.

 - Linking Datasets on Organizations Using Half A Billion Open Collaborated Records (with Connor Jerzak).

 - Inequality in Administrative Democracy: Large-Sample Evidence from American Financial Regulation (with Daniel Carpenter, Devin Judge-Lord, Chris Kenny, Steve Rashin, Jacob Waggoner, and Susan Webb Yackee).
 Winner, Herbert Kaufman Award for best paper presented at the 2021 APSA Annual Conference.

 - What Public Comments During Rulemaking Do (and Why) (with Steven Rashin).
-R&R at American Politics Research.
+2023.
+American Politics Research.